The Essential Turkey Handbook

 Grilling: If you happen to live where it's warm enough to be outside on Thanksgiving day, you may want to give this method a try.
 Advocates tout this method for producing turkeys that are extra-burnished and crispy on the outside, with that distinctive smoky flavor that can only be achieved on a hot grill.
 Click here for a first-hand look at how to do it.

 Deep-frying: This method has many devoted fans, especially in the South.
 There are many safety guidelines (after all, you are working with extremely hot oil and a very large bird).
-If you are intrigued, check out this how-to by the National Turkey Federation.
+If you are intrigued, check out this how-to by Serious Eats.

 Carving the turkey